 - Registered users with print disabilities may request electronic delivery of books through InfoHawk by selecting “Request Delivery” and choosing “Delivery for Print Disability” as the pickup location.
 Digital Delivery must be specified as the pickup location for each item requested through InfoHawk.

 - Registered users with print disabilities may request electronic delivery of books held by the University of Iowa through HathiTrust.
-Please see this website for further instructions: http://www.lib.uiowa.edu/help/hathi/.
+Please see the HathiTrust for Users with Print Disabilities for further instructions.